apache/uima-build/uima-eclipse-update-site-slicing/readme.txt

-Use this maven project (maven build with a test target) to take a UIMA subsite and "slice off" just the lastest version of the feature groups.
+Use this maven project (maven build with a test target) to take a UIMA subsite and "slice off" just the latest version of the feature groups.

 Source: the original in dist.apache.org's svn for release of a UIMA Eclipse plugin subsite.
 Destination: this project's target/eclipse-update-site/<subsite-name>